 If the customer already has an account in Shopify, they will be able to use the same account in Recharge as long as it is the same email address.
 They will also be able to use the same password as before.

 What if I'm using Authorize.net?

-When you change the domain to point to Shopify, new customers will now be signing up through Shopify and ReCharge.
+When you change the domain to point to the new eCommerce platform, new customers will now be signing up through Recharge.
 However, Cratejoy will still be running in the background and will be able to process your old customers in the interim.

 What do I do if I have customers in the Cratejoy Marketplace?

 Due to data privacy reasons, Cratejoy does not allow merchants to take the payment records for any subscribers that were obtained through the marketplace at cratejoy.com.
 That said, there are a couple of options to reduce churn: